-As a result, time-varying rates are being offered by more utilities, often accompanied by bill calculators on web portals to help customers pick their best rate.
-As a sign of the times, a few states have decided to make time-varying rates the default option for their customers and one has made them mandatory.
+As a result, TVR are being offered by more utilities, often accompanied by bill calculators on web portals to help customers pick their best rate.
+As a sign of the times, a few states have decided to make TVR the default option for their customers and one has made them mandatory.